passcod/blook/transcripts/western-reaches-38.md

 __Saf: [00:01:15]__ It has been quite a while, yeah.

-__Saf: [00:01:17]__ I was looking at the last episode it was April, I was like "Wow, so much has happened since then.".
+__Saf: [00:01:17]__ I was looking at the last episode it was April, I was like "Wow, so much has happened since then."

 __Megan: [00:01:22]__ Basically, I'm judging my entire life around the cycle of Destiny events right now.
 So yeah.
 That was before we had the latest DLC.
 It